pywr/pycatchmod/README.rst

 - Core CATCHMOD algorithm written in Cython for speed,
 - Simultaneous simulation of multiple input timeseries with the same catchment parameters, and
 - Integration with numpy arrays.
+- Implementation of Oudin (2005) PET formula to calculate PET from temperature.

 ====
 TODO